Seeing much more than I expected around Zermatt

 Exploring Cities

 The clouds broke again to leave a ravishing evening to be enjoyed by all who were out and about.
 Though I could not pick out Mont Blanc either through lack of visibility or lack of knowledge, there were other French slopes to see as I crossed the River Rhône to the other side of the lake where views of their Swiss counterparts were to be gained.
-All this ensured a late finish in spite of any shortening in the hours of daylight and I still diverted around by the city’s main cathedral church as light failed.
-Later again, I returned to the shoreline to try my hand at some nighttime photography.
+All this ensured a late finish despite any shortening in the hours of daylight, and I still diverted around by the city’s main cathedral church as light failed.
+Later, again, I returned to the shoreline to try my hand at some nighttime photography.

 Seeing the Matterhorn